Southern Cross Catholic College

-The Southern Cross Catholic College (SCCC) is a co-educational Roman Catholic day school located in the suburb of Scarborough on the Redcliffe peninsula north-east of Brisbane in Queensland, Australia.
+The Southern Cross Catholic College (SCCC) is a co-educational Roman Catholic day school located on the Redcliffe peninsula north-east of Brisbane in Queensland, Australia.
+The College has four campuses - three primary campuses (Prep - Year 6) in Woody Point, Scarborough and Kippa Ring.
+It also has a secondary campus for Years 7-12 located in Scarborough.

 History

 The college opened 30 January 1995 after the amalgamation of several schools on the Redcliffe Peninsula; in particular: De La Salle College - both the Junior and Secondary College (located on Scarborough Road), Frawley College (located on Scarborough Road), Soubirous College, St Bernadette's (Scarborough), Our Lady Help of Christians (Redcliffe) and Our Lady of Lourdes (Woody Point).
 The De La Salle campus (years 7 to 12), is located in Scarborough and three primary schools (prep to year 6) are located in Scarborough, Woody Point and Kippa-Ring, respectively.

 The previous Headmasters were Paul Woodcock, Robyn Killoran Greg Myers and Brett Horton, the current principal is Chris Campbell.
 The school is built on the old De La Salle College site.